(1) How is it determined which services can be properly delegated and which cannot?

 Rule 11.
 Commercial Relationships

-Rule 7 of the Code of Ethics addresses the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible.
-Referral to other doctors of medicine or osteopathy, even junior members of a practice group, is not such "delegation" and therefore is governed by other rules from the Code of Ethics, not by Rule 7.
+Rule 7 of the AAO Code of Ethics states that delegation is "the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible".
+Referral to ophthalmologists, other doctors of medicine or osteopathy, even junior members of a practice group, is not such "delegation" and therefore is governed by other rules of the Code of Ethics, not by Rule 7.
 Also, in some cases relations between ophthalmologists and opticians might be governed by other rules that do not appear relevant in this case, such as Rule 11.

-Facts - Dr. M, a Fellow of the Academy, has established a private practice in general ophthalmology.
+Facts - Dr. Morris, a Fellow of the Academy, has established a private practice in general ophthalmology.
 She employs, among others, a licensed optometrist and an unlicensed assistant.
-Dr. M uses the services of the optometrist to perform refractions and the assistant to plot visual fields and perform other data gathering functions.
+Dr. Morris uses the services of the optometrist to perform refractions and the assistant to plot visual fields and perform other data gathering functions.
 She has personally trained the assistant and supplemented the training of the optometrist.
 She supervises the activities of both on a daily basis and knows both to be competent.
-In the same building in which Dr. M practices, a licensed optician has offices.
-Dr. M has no business relationship with the optician, but she has directed patients to the optician (as well as to other opticians) for filling prescriptions for spectacles, with satisfactory results.
-Dr. M wishes to know whether these arrangements are consistent with the Academy's Code of Ethics.
+In the same building in which Dr. Morris practices, a licensed optician has offices.
+Dr. Morris has no business relationship with the optician, but she has directed patients to the optician (as well as to other opticians) for filling prescriptions for spectacles, with satisfactory results.
+Dr. Morris wishes to know whether these arrangements are consistent with the Academy's Code of Ethics.

-Dr. M is not responsible for the professional performance of the optician, who is not under her control.
-Of course, ophthalmologists should not refer patients to an optician if they believe that the optician does not provide high-quality services.
-But in the case presented, the optician's services have been adequate.
+Dr. Morris is not responsible for the professional performance of the optician, who is not under her control.
+Of course, ophthalmologists should not refer patients to an optician for expediency, possible quid pro quo arrangement, or if they believe that the optician does not provide high-quality services.
+But in the case presented, the optician's services have been adequate and there are no indications of motivations other than patient care.

 The next important issue raised by Rule 7 is the scope of services that may be properly delegated.
 The rule makes it clear that it is ethical and appropriate to delegate certain functions, in conformity with state law and the Code of Ethics.
 Under applicable state law, any service that an auxiliary is licensed to perform is not within "the unique competence of the ophthalmologist", and it may be legally delegated.
 Under the rule, ophthalmologists "must not" delegate those tasks that are within their unique competence.
 Naturally, since state laws vary, practices on delegation will also vary, and the rule's reference to the "unique competence of the ophthalmologist" does not preclude this.